-ImpactAlpha, March 11 — Goldman Sachs is looking to invest in at least one million Black women by 2030 via a $10 billion commitment to education, healthcare, housing and entrepreneurship.
+ImpactAlpha, March 11 — Goldman Sachs is looking to impact at least one million Black women by 2030 via a $10 billion commitment to invest in education, healthcare, housing and entrepreneurship.

 One Million Black Women, which also includes $100 million in philanthropic capital, aims “to address the dual disproportionate gender and racial biases that Black women have faced for generations, which have only been exacerbated by the pandemic,” The investment bank said in a statement.